aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 ## Using Edges to Facilitate Efficient Graph Queries

-The performance of a graph query depend on how much of the graph the query has to 'touch' in order to generate a set of results.
+The performance of a graph query depends on how much of the graph the query has to 'touch' in order to generate a set of results.
 The larger the working set, the longer it will take to get from storage and then traverse once it has been cached in main memory.

 ![Large Query](large-query.png)